-Both lists are held in tables with 3 columns: Hardware ID, label and type.
+Both lists are held in tables with 4 columns: Hardware ID, Label, Sample Rate and Type.
 It may help to sort these tables by tapping on column headers.
 Multiple taps will switch sorting to be either ascending or descending.

 Hardware IDs for physical I/O boxes are set from the dip switches on the back of the units (See "Audio I/O Connections" in the Installation manual for more information).
 Hydra patchbay IDs are taken from H2O and are related to folder names.
 Labels are explained in detail, here: "Input and Output Patching" on page 81.